Conditions InDepth: Testicular Cancer

 A tumor can be benign or malignant.
 A benign tumor is not cancer.
 It will not spread to other parts of the body.
 A malignant tumor is cancer.
 Cancer cells spread and cause damage around them.
 They can also enter the lymph nodes and blood streams.
 This makes it easier to spread cancer to other parts of the body.

 Normal Anatomy and the Development of Testicular Cancer

 The testicles (or testes) are a pair of male sex glands.
 They are located under the penis in a sac-like pouch called the scrotum.
 The testicles make hormones (androgens).
 Androgens control sexual development and sperm production.
 Immature sperm cells migrate through a network of tiny tubules called the epididymis.
 Sperm cells are stored and mature in this structure.
 During ejaculation, sperm cells move through the vas deferens, into the urethra, and out of the body.

-Cell division and cell death normal.
+Cell division and cell are death normal.
 Changes in hormones can lead to changes in testicular cells and how they work.
-Signals in the cells tell that tell them when to grow and when to stop may get changed.
+Signals in the cells that tell them when to grow and when to stop may get changed.
 Normally, the cells only grow enough to replace old or damaged cells.
-But, damage may cause the abnormal growth of cells known as cancer.
+But damage may cause the abnormal growth of cells known as cancer.

 Types of Testicular Cancer

 There are many types of testicular cancer.
 They're based on the cell type and where the cancer starts.
 The types are:

 Some types of testicular cancers are a mix of different types of cells.